City-of-Helsinki/respa/README.md

 Your contributions are always welcome!

-Our main issue tracking is at [City of Helsinki Jira](https://helsinkisolutionoffice.atlassian.net/projects/RESPA/issues).
+Our main issue tracking is in [Jira](https://helsinkisolutionoffice.atlassian.net/projects/RESPA/issues).
 However, we also monitor this repository's issues and import them to Jira.
-If you want to report a bug or see a new feature feel free to create a new [Issue](https://github.com/City-of-Helsinki/respa/issues/new) on GitHub or discuss it with us on [Gitter](https://gitter.im/City-of-Helsinki/heldev).
+If you want to report a bug or see a new feature feel free to create a [new issue](https://github.com/City-of-Helsinki/respa/issues/new) on GitHub or discuss it with us on [Gitter](https://gitter.im/City-of-Helsinki/heldev).
 Alternatively, you can create a pull request (base master branch).
 Your PR will be reviewed by the project tech lead.

 Who is using Respa
 ------------